sbiickert/SwiftAdventOfCode2020/README.md

 Now the road gets bumpy.
 Day 19 was a complete failure: not even a brute-force attempt got me to part 2.
 Day 20 was code I was proud of, but when submitting the answer for part 2, the system told me it was wrong.
 Only 1/4 stars for two day's work.
 I thought maybe my advent was coming to an end where my skills ran out.
 But today I got two stars and part 2 was just an extra print statement away with no extra work.

 My achilles heel is recursion.
 For some reason, I have trouble visualizing deeply-nested calls and what state will come back when the functions unwind.
 And then my image-jigsaw-tiling solutioning for Day 20 was spot on, and you'd think that would be harder.

+## Thoughts at the End

+It's done!
+I didn't think I would have time on Christmas to do the last day, but it turned out to be trivial as long as you can follow directions.
+At only 57 lines of code, it was over quickly.
+But then I found out that you didn't get the big "huzzah" at the end unless you got full stars on all the previous days, too.
+Since I got stumped on Day 19, I was only at 47 stars.
+I sat on it for about a day before making up my mind that I would get Day 19 done.
+I found (a published solution)[https://dev.to/qviper/advent-of-code-2020-python-solution-day-19-4p9d] in Python, and did the work of translating it to Swift.
+It was not trivial, but I knew that I would get there eventually.

+And so now it's done.
+I'm really happy and energized about it.
+I needed help for 3 of the 25 days and there is a lot of code here that I'm proud of.
+Definitely will make time for AoC next year.